 Is it possible to "chase" an earthquake in the same sense that storm chasers do with hurricanes, supercells and tornadoes?
 The simple answer is no. Earthquake prediction, at least anywhere near the useful levels that we have with weather forecasts, is a virtual impossibilty with the knowledge and instrumentation we have now.
+There is no way to know when and where the next mainshock (the main event of a large quake) will be - the only feasible "earthquake chasing" you could do is to immediately travel to where a major event has just occurred (within 24 hours) in order to experience some of the larger aftershocks.

 That being said, with our ever-improving knowledge of active faults, tectonic plate motion, records of past earthquakes and measurements of ground deformation, we can state with varying degrees of confidence where future large earthquakes are likely to occur.
 Thus, "chasing" one of these events would involve moving to one such location, and then waiting for the earthquake to happen.
 These "earthquake chases" could take several years, or even decades, to complete - and just like with storm chasing, a "bust" is possible (no earthquake occuring in your target within your lifetime).